Ontario College Diploma | 4 semesters | Barrydowne

 - Extensive hands-on training in the safe transport of ill and injured patients through simulated drills and a clinical placement at a hospital or with an ambulance service

 - Cambrian’s PET Test will ensure your physical fitness level meets professional standards

 You will have a rotation of clinical placement in area hospitals and in-town and out-of-town ambulance services.
-You must be prepared to cover the cost incurred in clinical and preceptorship in-town and out-of-town.
-You must be Educationally Certified by a provincial Medical Direction prior to preceptorship.
+You must be prepared to cover the cost incurred in clinical and preceptorship.
+You may be required to be educationally certified by a provincial Medical Direction prior to preceptorship based upon service requirements.
 You will be required to cover this cost.

 Registration to Practice